jasmineMLewis/File-Tracker/README.md

 ## Request
 > Solicit files needed for clients and inspection.
-Create: a Request for a File
+1. Create: A Request for a File
-Check Out: Indication that the user has received the File Request Pick Up: Indication to File Clerk for Pick Up Check In: Indication the user has given the File to Clerk
+2. Check Out: Indication that the user has received the File
+3. Request Pick Up: Indication to File Clerk for Pick Up
+4. Check In: Indication the user has given the File to Clerk

 ## RoleDashboard
 > Dashboard displays genral content per user type.